 One of the biggest problem areas for Christians today has to be social media.
 The big players here are Facebook (which also owns Instagram and Whatsapp), Twitter, and Google (which owns YouTube).
 Social Media is very important these days, so I have put together an entire page about it.
 Click on the header above, or click here.

 The most important web tool is the browser that you use.
 On that browser, you are presumably going to use a search engine.
 Finally, some people, myself included, still find it useful to have an email client.

 The most popular browser is Chrome, which is owned by Google, and tracks what sites you visit.
 So does Edge, owned by Microsoft.
 And Firefox seems to have got in on that act recently.

 So I use Brave, which is built on the same open source core as Chrome, and therefore will show up on browser-sniffers as Chrome, even though it isn’t.
 Brave shares no information with anyone.

 I remember when Google first started, and I thought it was great; much better than Yahoo and Excite, which were the two main players at the time.
 But as Google has become a massive company, snooping on everything I do, I have fallen out of love with it.

-I have use Thunderbird for a long time.
-But I am more concerned about it lately.
-I have not yet found an alternative.
-On my (Android) phone, I use BlueMail, which I have discovered does not interfere with my settings, whereas Gmail takes over all my settings for me.
-I notice that BlueMail now has a desktop client, but I haven’t tried it, and don’t know if it is secure.
+On my (Android) phone, and on my Windows desktop, I use BlueMail, which I have discovered does not interfere with my settings, whereas Gmail takes over all my settings for me.
+I also use the desktop Bluemail client.

 If you have questions or suggestions, please add them in the comments below.